RuiboZhang98/CppGillespie/GillespieAlg.md

 In the above expression, we have set the mutation to be *mutation at division*.
 This is different from *migration* or *pure mutation* where

 $$\mathbb{P}(\mathbf{\xi_i} = \mathbf{e_j}) = \frac{u_{ij}}{a_i} \quad (j \neq i).$$

+# Gillepie Algorithm for Monte Carlo Simulation of multi-type branching processes

+Roughly speaking, the algorithm for simulating a single realization of the stochastic process reads:

+0. Specify the intial population vector *v0 <- N0*, and the intial time *t <- 0*
+1. Multiple each entry of the *v0* by the life span parameter vector $a_i$.
+Let *a* be the vector of $a_i$.
+   *weight <- v0 elementsie product a*
+2. Sample an exponential distribution *Exp* with paramter *weight*.
+The time for next population change event is *t <- t + Exp*
+3. Sample an uniform distribution *U*.
+Use a for loop to figure out the event type *event*.
+Then update the population vector *v0 <- v0 + event*
+4. Go back to 1 unless *t > tmax*.